nikokultalahti/web-infra-hetzner/README.md

 # About The Project

 This is my personal project that I use to set up the infrastrucure at Hetzner with **Terraform** to host my website and services.
-The project sets up required server(s) and puts in place proper security measures.
+The project sets up required server(s) and firewalls and puts in place proper security measures on the server.

 The project also utilizes devcontainers.
 This means having only VSCode with Dev Containers extension and Docker (or Podman with some additional VSCode configuration) installed, one has everything needed to run the project.